German hydrogen train pioneer switches to cheaper battery power

 June 05, 2023

 Automotive supplier Bosch is taking over the production of the S3 fuel cell stack for the Swedish fuel cell specialist PowerCell.
-Under the new agreement, Bosch will integrate the S3 into its own production facilities in Germany and deliver finished 100 kW stacks to PowerCell’s plant in GothenburgThis content has been archived.
-Log in or […]
+Under the new agreement, Bosch will integrate the S3 into its own production facilities in Germany and deliver finished 100 kW stacks to PowerCell’s plant in Gothenburg.
+According to PowerCell, the outsourcing of production […]

 Japanese motorcycle manufacturers unite for hydrogen engines